TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CommandControllers/Tutorial.rst

 :php:`configure()`
     As the name would suggest, allows to configure the command.
-    The method allows to add a help text and/or define arguments.
+    The method allows to add a help text and/or define arguments and options.

 :php:`execute()`
     Contains the logic when executing the command.
 Should return